Summer Veggie Carbonara

 9) Kill the heat and slowly add in your egg yolk mixture, stirring furiously while you add it.
 If you do this over the heat, your eggs will just cook, but they should into a creamy sauce if the pan isn't on direct heat.

-10) If it looks dry, add a bit of reserved pasta water to make the sauce thicker.
+10) If it looks too thick, add a bit of reserved pasta water to make the sauce thicker.

 11) Sprinkle carbonara with more cheese and serve immediately.